msqd/harp/docs/changelogs/unreleased.rst

   the wheel name and better integration with `uv`/`uvx`.
 * ⚠️ Package management migrated to `uv` instead of poetry.
 It should not change a lot from the user perspective (but read below).
+* ⚠️ CI/CD migrated from GitLab CI to GitHub Actions.

 Added